Skip navigation

 • BA Digital Media with Marketing

-How you will learn You will be taught in highly interactive classes with students from different walks of life who bring together interesting professional working experiences and different cultural and educational backgrounds.
-You will engage in lectures, seminars and practical workshops where you can experiment across multiple arts and media forms, devices and platforms to gain an essential portfolio of skills needed for contemporary media and creative work.
-These classes are complemented by guest lectures.
-This course is available to study full- or part-time.
-Classes take place in the evening.
+How you will learn Taught via lectures, workshops, seminars, field visits and self-guided learning, this course encourages creativity, critical thinking, collaboration and personal growth.
+It is available to study full- or part-time with classes taking place in the evening.
 Foundation Year If you opt for the Foundation Year route, this will fully prepare you for undergraduate study.
 It is ideal if you are returning to study after a gap, or if you have not previously studied the relevant subjects, or if you didn't achieve the grades you need for a place on your chosen undergraduate degree.
 Highlights

-• Attend our dynamic programme of seminars, events and guest lectures organised by affiliated research centres and networks.
+• You can attend seminars, events and guest lectures organised by affiliated research centres and networks.

-• Our Bloomsbury campus includes facilities such as the award-winning Birkbeck Cinema, the Peltz Gallery, and computer labs equipped with video editing, print layout and web design software packages.
+• Our Bloomsbury campus includes facilities such as our new Immersive Learning Centre, the award-winning Birkbeck Cinema, the Peltz Gallery, and access to audiovisual equipment such as digital video cameras, lighting, 3D imaging and podcasting kits.

-Careers and employability On successfully completing this digital media course, you will have gained an array of valuable transferable skills including:
+Careers and employability On successfully completing this course, you will have gained an array of transferable skills including in:

 Modules